-M&A Tax Talk Bookmark has been added
+M&A Tax Talk has been saved

 M&A Tax Talk

 Insights on trends and recurring matters regarding US tax topics in M&A transactions

 M&A often revolves around two organizations charting either a new path together or one that splits apart.
 Sometimes taking a wider view can be helpful.
 Our M&A Tax Talk series may help you see the bigger picture for your organization, providing you with insights to move forward with confidence throughout the M&A life cycle: strategy, readiness, execution, closing, and post close.

 - March 2020